hpc/mpifileutils/doc/markdown/dstripe.1.md

 mpirun -np 128 dstripe -c 20 -s 1GB /path/to/file

+3. To restripe all files in /path/to/files/ that are at least 1GB in size:

+mpirun -np 128 dstripe -m 1GB /path/to/files/

-3. To restripe all files in /path/to/files/ across 10 storage devices with 2MB stripe size:
+4. To restripe all files in /path/to/files/ across 10 storage devices with 2MB stripe size:

 mpirun -np 128 dstripe -c 10 -s 2MB /path/to/files/

-4. To display the current stripe count and stripe size of all files in /path/to/files/:
+5. To display the current stripe count and stripe size of all files in /path/to/files/:

 mpirun -np 128 dstripe -r /path/to/files/